TithiKaran/TithiKaran/README.md

 - 👋 Hi, I’m @TithiKaran
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning SQL, Power BI and Excel
+- 🌱 I’m proficient in using tools like SQL, MS EXCEL,POWER BI and I have hands-on experience in applying statistical methods to solve real-world problems
 - 💞️ I've achieved Google Data Analyst Professional Certificate
 - 📫 You can react me @ https://www.linkedin.com/in/tithi-karan-256194205/